battleplayer02/fampay_assignemnt/README.md

 - The backend of the project extracts the data about some given words and in interval of 10 secoends it inserts that data into the postgres database.
 - Copy the .example.env to .env and specify your own creds to run.
 The example creds may not work.
-- The project is also on docker build the docker file and
+- The project is also on docker build the docker file.

 ### Tech stack